 What Is ISO?

 When you buy film, there is usually a number behind the brand and type of film (ex: Kodak Ultramax 400, Kodak Gold 200).
-ISO is the camera’s sensitivity to life.
-That setting that will increase or decrease the light in your photo, therefore making it lighter or darker.
+ISO is the camera’s sensitivity to light.
+That setting will increase or decrease the light in your photo, therefore making it lighter or darker.
 As the ISO number increases, your photos will grow progressively brighter.
 It’s important to know the setting you’re going to shoot in so that you can have an ideal balance for your photography!
 Say for instance you are shooting on a beautiful day where there is hardly a cloud in the sky.
 You would use a film that has low iso (100 or 200) because the sun is also doing its job in brightening the images for you.
 It wouldn’t be a great idea to use a high iso (800) as it would overexpose the shot and give it a “blown out” look.
 However, it would be a great idea to use an 800 film when you are in settings with lower light so that it can effectively brighten your photos.
 It’s all about balance. *cues zen vibes*

 Ok….So I Shot My First Roll of Film…Now What?